opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 Ethernet frames that are destined for the router's Ethernet address (`myStationMac`).

-To address this issue, you will need to create a table that will match the destination Ethernet address and mark the packet for routing if there is a match.
+To address this issue, you will need to create a table that matches the destination Ethernet address and marks the packet for routing if there is a match.
 We call this the "My Station" table.

 You are free to use a specific action or metadata to carry this information, or